Are debt collectors contacting your family, friends, or co-workers about debts you supposedly owe?

 The Fair Debt Collection Practices Act, also known as the FDCPA, protects consumers’ rights in the context of debt collection.
 In other words, debt collectors must adhere to a certain set of rules when they collect debts and are pursuing consumers who owe money.
 If a collector violates the FDCPA, you can sue the collector in court.
 The law allows consumers who have been victims of harassment from debt collectors to get the calls to stop in addition to recover statutory damages of up to $1,000, plus attorney fees and court costs.

-Is Stanislaus Credit Control a scam?
+Is Stanislaus Credit Control a Scam?

 According to the Better Business Bureau website, they have been in business since 1961, which is the company’s founding date and demonstrates their long-standing history and credibility.
 The BBB opened its file on Stanislaus Credit Control Service in 2003, further establishing its regulatory history.
 The BBB profile page provides information about the company’s reputation, including patterns of consumer complaints and how the company responds to them.
 There have been 30 complaints closed in the last 3 years and 1 complaint closed out in the last 12 months.